-Jan van Ours, Ali Palali 12 October 2013
+Jan van Ours, Ali Palali, Saturday, October 12, 2013

 The decriminalisation of cannabis is a policy that divides policymakers sharply.
 This column uses evidence from the Netherlands to show a positive connection between early cannabis use and easy access to cannabis through coffeeshops.
 The policy implications, however, require further research.
 Closing coffeeshops could result in some potential users searching in the black market where hard drugs are available as well.

-Jan van Ours 06 December 2011
+Jan van Ours, Tuesday, December 6, 2011

 In many Western countries, between one quarter and one third of the population admit to having used cannabis at least once in their lives – according to the official statistics.
 This column provides an in-depth review of existing economic, social, and media evidence for and against legalisation.
 It concludes that although there is of course uncertainty surrounding the long-term implications, prohibition is not working and it is time to legalise.